MythicAgents/Medusa/README.md

 - Dynamic loading/unloading of agent functions to limit exposure of agent capabilities on-disk.
 - Loading of Python modules in-memory for use in custom scripts.
 - Cross-platform SOCKS5 proxy
-- macOS clipboard reader, screenshot grabber and TCC database parsing examples
+- macOS clipboard reader, screenshot grabber and TCC database parsing
 - File browser compatibility with upload/download
 - Eval() of dynamic Python code
 - Basic Authentication Proxy compatibility